juxhouse/bela-resources/CodeSynchronization.md

  - [Typescript](/updaters/Typescript.md)

-## 2. Run the BELA Updater Docker App for Your Language
+## 2. Run the BELA Updater Docker App

 It will analyse your project and produce the `.bela/bela-update.ecd` file with [architecture data](/Concepts.md#ecds) that will be sent to BELA in the following step.
 Only metadata down to method/function/field name level is sent.
 The actual lines of code are not.

-Set the `BELA_UPDATER` environment variable to the appropriate docker image for your language:
+Set the `BELA_UPDATER` environment variable to the appropriate docker image for your language.
+These images are public.
+You can use them without a token.

 | Language | BELA_UPDATER Docker App |
 |----------|-------------------------|